UGLD Dividend: Yield, Schedule, and What to Expect

 Short answer

-UGLD's approximate approximately 0.23% yield (as of early 2026) makes it a growth-first, low-yield fund.
+UGLD's approximate approximately 0.23% yield (as of early 2026) makes it a growth-first, low-yield fund, about $23 a year on a $10,000 position before tax.
 It tracks Seeks daily investment results, before fees and expenses, of 200% (2x) of the daily price performance of gold as measured by the LBMA Gold Price.
 The fund does not hold physical gold directly.
 Instead it obtains its leveraged exposure synthetically, primarily through cash-settled swap agreements referencing one or more gold-linked exchange-traded products (ETPs) and other financial instruments.
-The 2x objective resets every single trading day, so the fund is a short-term tactical instrument designed to track gold for one day at a time, not over longer holding periods. and passes through the dividends of its holdings, typically quarterly, minus a 1.07% expense ratio.
+The 2x objective resets every single trading day, so the fund is a short-term tactical instrument designed to track gold for one day at a time, not over longer holding periods. and passes through the income its holdings generate, usually quarterly, net of the 1.07% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; UGLD is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the UGLD dividend work?

-UGLD holds the companies in Seeks daily investment results, before fees and expenses, of 200% (2x) of the daily price performance of gold as measured by the LBMA Gold Price.
+UGLD holds what is in Seeks daily investment results, before fees and expenses, of 200% (2x) of the daily price performance of gold as measured by the LBMA Gold Price.
 The fund does not hold physical gold directly.
 Instead it obtains its leveraged exposure synthetically, primarily through cash-settled swap agreements referencing one or more gold-linked exchange-traded products (ETPs) and other financial instruments.
-The 2x objective resets every single trading day, so the fund is a short-term tactical instrument designed to track gold for one day at a time, not over longer holding periods., collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.07% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+The 2x objective resets every single trading day, so the fund is a short-term tactical instrument designed to track gold for one day at a time, not over longer holding periods., collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 1.07% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Direxion Daily Gold Bull 2X ETF (UGLD) is a leveraged exchange-traded fund from Direxion that seeks to return 200% of the daily price performance of gold, as measured by the LBMA Gold Price.
 Note that this ticker has a history: it previously belonged to the VelocityShares 3x Long Gold ETN, which was delisted years ago.
 Direxion relaunched UGLD as a brand-new 2x gold ETF on May 27, 2026, so the current fund is structurally different (an ETF, not an ETN, and 2x rather than 3x).
 UGLD does not buy physical gold bars.
 It builds its exposure synthetically, mainly through cash-settled swap agreements tied to gold-linked exchange-traded products and other instruments, to reach roughly 200% daily exposure to the price of gold.
 The 2x target applies to a single trading day and is reset daily.
 Because of this daily reset and the effects of compounding, returns over periods longer than one day can differ substantially, sometimes dramatically, from simply two times the cumulative gold move over the same stretch, especially in choppy or volatile markets.
 The fund carries a relatively high expense ratio of 1.07%, reflecting the cost of running a leveraged strategy, and it remains small with only a few million dollars in assets shortly after launch.
 UGLD is built for risk-tolerant, sophisticated traders who want to express a strong short-term bullish view on gold, and it is generally not intended as a long-term holding.